Drakkar-Software/OctoBot-Docs/Interfaces/Telegram-interface.md

 If OctoBot is producing this you get this error, it means that your [chat-id](#chat-id) is not set correctly.
-With an incorrect chat-id, OctoBot is able to read and reply commands but can\'t push messages by itself.
+With an incorrect chat-id, OctoBot is able to read and reply commands but can't push messages by itself.

 ### TelegramSignalEvaluator is not receiving telegram messages